artshllk/playwright-metrics/README.md

 ## Configuration

-You can optionally create a `pw-metrics.config.json` at the repo root to set defaults (env, paths, custom categories).
+You can optionally create a `pw-metrics.config.json` at the repo root to define default values such as environment, output paths, and categories.
 CLI options take precedence over config values.

 ## Contributing